broadinstitute/ops-terra-utils/wdl/CopyGcpToGcp/README.md

 Make sure user running this has both read access to the source files and write access to the destination path

 ## Inputs Table:
+ This workflow is designed to use `Run workflow with inputs defined by file paths` option.
+You can use `Run workflow(s) with inputs defined by data table` option if you set up data table specifically to use this wdl.

 | Input Name                   | Description                                                                                                                        | Type    | Required | Default                                                                                       |
 |------------------------------|------------------------------------------------------------------------------------------------------------------------------------|---------|----------|-----------------------------------------------------------------------------------------------|
 | **destination_path**         | Path where files should be copied.
 Could be just a bucket, like gs://bucket/, or a subdirectory like gs://bucket/path/to/copy/.    | String  | Yes      | N/A                                                                                           |